ZHONGDECustomizing | Manufacturing

 If there is a thin layer of milky white on the surface of the plastic part, the injection speed can be appropriately reduced.
 If the dispersing performance of the filler is too poor and the surface gloss is poor, you should switch to a resin with better flowability or a screw with stronger mixing ability.

 The moisture or other volatile content in the molding raw materials is too high, and the volatile components condense between the cavity wall of the mold and the melt during molding, resulting in poor surface gloss of the plastic part.
 The raw materials should be pre-dried.
+More details can be viewed in molding services.

 Raw materials or colorants decompose and change color, resulting in poor gloss.
 Materials and colorants with higher temperature resistance should be selected.